 These bindings are also easy to get out of and step into.
 You aren’t going to be making multiple attempts at getting everything locked in, and that’s true in heavy snow as well.
 These bindings want to work, and that’s very apparent in their design.

 What I Don’t Like

-My biggest concern with these bindings is that they don’t have a big enough DIN setting for my size and ability levels.
+My biggest concern with these bindings is that they don’t have a big enough DIN setting.
 If you’re a larger skier with advanced to expert abilities, that’s going to be an issue.
-I’m 6’1”, 205lbs.
-A 13 DIN will get me by cruising the front side of the mountain, but in steep, more aggressive terrain that’s often not enough to prevent premature ejections.
+For example, a 13 DIN will get you by cruising the front side of the mountain, but in steep, more aggressive terrain that’s often not enough to prevent premature ejections.

 The only other dislike I have here is that the toe piece can start to feel a little sloppy and loose if your boots are worn down at all.
 This is slight, but I don’t like when a binding starts to wobble.
 I suppose that’s more my fault for wearing an older pair of ski boots, but I didn’t like it.

 If you’re looking for an alternative option to the Tyrolia Attack2 13, check out these other quality ski bindings: